AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/segmentation/building-customer-journey-segments.md

 ![More segment definitions](assets/more-segment-defs.png)

-Building customer journey segments using [!DNL Adobe] [!DNL Analytics] is a challenging but rewarding process.
+Building customer journey segments using [!DNL Adobe Analytics] is a challenging but rewarding process.
 By creating behavioral-based segments, estimating audience sizes, and tracking user movements, businesses can personalize media and improve customer experience.
 Each business is unique, and there are no specific formulas for creating segments, but guidelines and a process to follow.
 Segments should be updated as businesses learn more about their customers, which presents reporting challenges.
 By following the process of building Visit Intent segments, businesses can improve overall customer experience.

 ## Author